Virus-Host Interactions of Polyoma and Papilloma Viruses

 Core Facility “Contamination Control”

-Since April 2008, our group belongs to the Genomics and Proteomics Core Facility of the DKFZ.
-We are performing routine diagnostics for cell culture contaminations for the DKFZ and ZMBH.
-A detailed description can be found here.
+Since 2008, our group belonged to the Genomics and Proteomics Core Facility of the DKFZ.
+We were performing routine diagnostics for cell culture contaminations and human cell line authentication for the DKFZ.
+In 2012, the Multiplexion GmbH was founded as a spin-off of this Core Facility, and is providing the above mentioned services also to researchers from other universities, institutes and industry.